myyerrol/linux-tool-configs/README.md

 ## Description

-This repository contains some software configurations that are used commonly under Linux, such as vim, tmux, zsh, bash, atom, etc.
+This repository contains some software configurations that are used commonly under Linux, such as vim, tmux, zsh, bash, atom, xterm, etc.

 ## Installation